 Themes aside, what really makes your intranet come to life are the landing pages.

-You can put whatever you want on these pages using, like navigation links to help users find pages, spaces in that section of your site, news modules that show recent activity in a space or a page tree, and more.
+You can put whatever you want on these pages.
+For instance, page trees to help users find pages, news feeds that show recent blog posts, and more.

 Laying out your site home page

-Here's how you may want to built out the home page on your intranet site:
+Here's how you may want to build out the home page on your intranet site:

-• Think about what is useful for your end users to see here, since it will be the first page that they view when landing on the intranet.
-Using the modules on your site home, you can provide end users with quick links to some of the underlying content.
+- Think about what is useful for your end users to see here, since it will be the first page that they view when landing on the intranet.ou can provide end users with quick links to some of the underlying content.

-• Use navigation icons to link out to Confluence pages that end users of your intranet may need to access quickly.
+- Use icons to link out to Confluence pages that users may need to access quickly.

-• Add activity and pages modules to insights on what their colleagues have worked on recently.
+- Add dynamic modules that their colleagues have worked on recently.

 Is the purpose to introduce the teams and showcase what they are working on, to users from the other teams?
 Or is it meant to be a space where that particular team collaborates on work, and stores content?
 Or both?